eaglx/WiPZI_LAB/README.md

 * categorizing web sites: for crawling policy, for ranking purposes (search engines),

 * revealing the structure of a web site (navigation purposes).

+### lab_6 - Apache Nutch + Solr + Lucene ###

+* Apache Nutch:ApacheNutch is an open software project for web crawling.

+* Apache Lucene is an open source search engine library written in Java.

+* Apache Solr (pronounced Solar): ApacheSolr is an open software search platform built on Apache Lucene.